Planetary Dobsonian Review

 I then lifted the rocker box off my DOB base, and glued the setting circle

-reading at a convenient orientation.
+with the zero reading at a convenient orientation.

 Finally, I cut a slot in the base at a position that would give me the best